GlobalsDB/Contributions/Globals funtime by Robert/README.txt

  inside documents inside documents...).
 Known weaknesses include not being able to move a document from one "branch" of the tree to another, and storing documents and non-documents separately.

-NOTE: As previously, the first four lines of code determine where the program "looks" for globals cache, and if it is unable to find it, it will encounter a bug.
+NOTE: As in previous versions, the first four lines of code determine where the program "looks" for globals cache, and if it is unable to find it, it will encounter a bug.

 NOTE 2: In this version, before setting data, you must:
 	1)create a document
 	2)promote that document to a collection with promoteToCollection() 3)use addDatum() or addDocument() to add data or a document (respectively)

+Version 2.1 Patch Notes:
+This version now has a much more logical storage system for data and documents.
+It also features 100% less redundant variables!

+DumpInfo() is also much improved in this version, using line breaks and indenting to make things much more readable.